kazhang123/carbon-footprint-tracker/README.md

 - As a user, I want to be able to view personalized emission calculations for my lifestyle
 - As a user, I want to be able to receive information on reducing my emissions
 - As a user, I want to be able to compare my carbon footprint to the average person in my country
+- As a user, I want to be able to save my carbon emission records to file, and I want the option to save my file when I select quit
+- As a user, I want to be able to load my past carbon emission records and my current carbon footprint to file when the program starts